K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 [picture reference]: http://www.slideshare.net/platformcf/cloud-foundry-marketplacepowered-by-appdirect

 #### <a name="11"/>2.5.
 Development Guide
 The method of implementing the service is up to the provider and developer.
 Open cloud platforms require service providers to implement 6 Service Broker APIs.
-In this 2.4 Pivotal Marketplace Model can be used to consult with the service provider provided by AppDirect and provide it using AppDirect's intermediary function.
-Broker can be implemented as a separate application or by adding HTTP endpoints required for existing services.
+This 2.4 Pivotal Marketplace Model can be used to consult with the service provider provided by AppDirect and provide it using AppDirect's intermediary function.
+The broker can be implemented as a separate application or by adding HTTP endpoints required for existing services.

-This development guide guides how service back-end is controlled by the service broker.If you use AppDirect, refer to http://go.appdirect.com/request-more-information.
+This development guide guides how the service back-end is controlled by the service broker.
+If you use AppDirect, refer to http://go.appdirect.com/request-more-information.

-Service Broker requires 6 basic API functions. (refer to API guide of each for detailed descriptions)
+Service Broker requires 6 basic API functions. (refer to the API guide of each for detailed descriptions)
 >![openpaas-servicepack-05]

 Two major versions of the Service Broker API currently support open cloud platforms v1 and v2.
 Since v1 is not used and can be removed in the next version of the open cloud platform, Service Broker recommends implementing it as v2.